benjaminion/upgrading-ethereum-book/src/book.md

 The various branches in the block tree are usually called "forks".
 Forks happen naturally as a consequence of network and processing delays, but they can also occur due to client faults, malicious client behaviour, or protocol upgrades that change the rules so as to make old blocks invalid with respect to the new rules.
 The last of these is often called a "hard fork".

-The existence of forking like this in a consensus protocol is a consequence of prioritising liveness over safety, in the terms discussed [below](#safety-and-liveness): if you were to consult nodes following different forks they would give you different answers regarding the state of the system.
-Non-forking consensus protocols exist, such as [PBFT](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.127.6130&rep=rep1&type=pdf) in the classical consensus world and [Tendermint](https://blog.cosmos.network/the-4-classes-of-faults-on-mainnet-bfabfbd2726c#a2f1) in the blockchain world.
+The existence of forking like this in a consensus protocol is a consequence of prioritising liveness over safety, in the terms discussed [below](#safety-and-liveness): if you were to consult nodes that are following different forks they would give you different answers regarding the state of the system.
+Non-forking consensus protocols exist, such as [PBFT](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) in the classical consensus world and [Tendermint](https://blog.cosmos.network/the-4-classes-of-faults-on-mainnet-bfabfbd2726c#a2f1) in the blockchain world.
 These protocols always produce a single linear chain and are thus formally "safe".
 However, they sacrifice liveness on asynchronous networks such as the Internet: rather than forking, they just stop entirely.

 #### Fork choice rules

-Ultimately, we want every node on the network to converge on an identical linear view of history and hence the current state of the system.
+Ultimately, we want every node on the network to converge on an identical linear view of history and hence a common view of the state of the system.
 This convergence is brought about by means of the protocol's fork choice rule.

-Given a block tree and some decision criteria, based on a node's local view of the network, the fork choice rule is designed to select from all the available branches the one that is most likely to eventually end up in the final linear, canonical chain.
+Given a block tree and some decision criteria based on a node's local view of the network, the fork choice rule is designed to select from all the available branches the one that is most likely to eventually end up in the final linear, canonical chain.
 That is it will choose the branch least likely to be later pruned out of the block tree as nodes attempt to converge on a canonical view.

 <a id="img_consensus_block_tree_resolved"></a>
 <div class="image" style="width: 90%">